holstegelab/aghub_docs/agh_use_of_research_drive.md

    ```bash
        rclone mount RD:your_folder_name ~/rd
    ```
+   Now, files in the folder 'rd' will mirror the files in the research drive.
+   Also, if you have set up a sync client or a similar rclone configuration on your local machine, **any files copied to the rd folder will immediately appear in the mounted folder on your local machine**.
+   Vice versa, any files copied in the mounted folder on your local machine will immediately appear in the `rd` folder on the cluster.

    >[!NOTE]
    > This assumes there is already a folder named `rd` in your home directory, note that this
-   > folder is automatically created by the init script (see [getting started](agh_getting_started.md).
+   > folder is automatically created by the init script (see [getting started](agh_getting_started.md)).

+   >[!NOTE]
+   > The mounted folder will be empty if you have not copied any files to the research drive yet.

    - You can now move the rclone process to the background by pressing CTRL+Z and then typing 'bg'.
 But see below ('Recommended rclone mount options') for an easier method.
-   - Now, files in the folder 'rd' will mirror the files in the research drive.
-     Also, if you have set up a sync client or a similar rclone configuration on your local machine, **any files copied to the rd folder will immediately appear in the mounted folder on your local machine**.
-     Vice versa, any files copied in the mounted folder on your local machine will immediately appear in the `rd` folder on the cluster.

-   >[!NOTE]
-   > The mounted folder will be empty if you have not copied any files to the research drive yet.
    - To unmount the folder, you can move the rclone process to the foreground by typing 'fg' and then pressing CTRL+C.
    - Alternatively, you can use the command 'fusermount -u rd' to unmount the folder.